muhammad-tamim/dbms-notes/README.md

 - {Student_ID}
 - {Email}

-Note: {Student_ID, Email} is a super key but not a candidate keys because Student_ID and Email both alone can uniquely identify a record.
+Note: {Student_ID, Email} is a super key but not a candidate key because Student_ID and Email both alone can uniquely identify a record.

 #### Primary key:
 A Primary Key is a candidate key that are: